Offering Everything Isn't Always A Good Idea

 Stumped by the question, Apple’s executives realized what the problem was.
 Their lack of focus was hurting their bottom dollar.
 So Jobs decided the company needed to refocus.

-Since then, Apple has been hyper-focused on creating a few truly great products, rather than many okay products.
+Since then, Apple has focused on creating a few truly great products rather than many okay ones.

 Today, Apple continues to be a powerhouse leader of technology.
 What sets them apart?

 Apple has a clear picture of their products, services, and their customers.
 And they continue to profit in a major way because of that.
 They make sure to keep their focus on what works and they constantly improve on that experience.

 “Despite this table being so small that you and I are sitting at, you could put every Apple product on it, and yet this year our revenues will be approximately $180 billion.”